AlexsLemonade/OpenPBTA-analysis/analyses/copy_number_consensus_call/README.md

 * `results/cnv_consensus.tsv`

-And also a segfile for downstream processing:
+A segfile for downstream processing:

 * `results/pbta-cnv-consensus.seg`

+And a bed file of regions that were excluded from calls (see step 7)

+* `ref/cnv_excluded.bed`

 ## Running the pipeline